-Srat Slavic Demon home image home image
+Srat Slavic home image home image

 The folklore of Eastern Europe is rich with tales of mythical creatures, and among them, the Slavic demon known as "Srat" stands out as an enigmatic and lesser-known figure.
 Unlike some of the more famous beings from Slavic mythology, such as Baba Yaga or the Rusalka, Srat remains shrouded in mystery, with limited references in historical texts and folklore.